Jump to a section:

 REMINDER: It is important at this time that everyone in all facilities, including the library, wear face coverings and refrain from meeting in close proximity with small groups.

-The fitness center is currently closed.
-Augsburg University Athletics provides several links to at-home workouts that can be done with minimal or no equipment.
+Augsburg University Athletics also provides several links to at-home workouts that can be done with minimal or no equipment.

 Quarantine and Isolation

 Quarantine is required when you might have been or were exposed to COVID-19.
 It helps prevent community spread.
 Even if you do not feel sick or have COVID-related symptoms, you need to stay home, separate yourself from others, and monitor your health.
 You need to quarantine if you were within 6 feet of someone who tested positive for COVID-19 for at least 15 minutes, you had direct physical contact with the person (touched, hugged, kissed), you shared eating utensils or drank from the same container, or they sneezed, coughed, or somehow got respiratory droplets on you, or you provided care at home to someone who tested positive.

 Stay home and monitor your health for 14 days after your last contact with the person who tested positive.

 If you are in quarantine, you need to complete this online form.

 The form is monitored by Alicia Quella, who is the program director and department chair of the Physician Assistant Program and associate professor at Augsburg University.
 She will contact you to see how you are feeling, answer any questions you may have, and provide you with resources if needed.

 Students living in the residence halls who are unable to go home will quarantine in their space and monitor their health.
 Meals may be picked up by friends or delivered upon request.
 Resident students will be given specific protocols to follow by the Department of Residence Life.